MS Anemos: Naming

 SF Line's earlier ships were all named with the suffix -ella with the prefix taken from names of the regions where the ships sailed.
 Thus the MS Kapella had her name taken from the port of Kapellskär, the MS Marella's from Mariehamn and the MS Aurella's from the Aura River in Turku.
 In this manner, the first of the newly built ships was named the Turella, the name deriving from the city of Turku.
 The second ship got her name, Rosella, from the region of Roslagen (the coastal areas north of Stockholm).

 Building and Delivery

 The Turella was put into Viking Line traffic between Turku and Stockholm on June 15, 1979.
 The Rosella was laid down on April 27, 1979 and was launched on August 14, 1979.
 Nine months later, on April 25, 1980, the Rosella was delivered to SF Line.
 Due to a seaman's strike in Finland, the Rosella wasn't put into service until May 23 when she started sailing on the Naantali-Kapellskär route.

 Service history

-During her entire career, the Rosella has been a part of the fleet of Viking Line.
+During almost her entire career, the Rosella has been a part of the fleet of Viking Line.
 She has served on the longest time and on more routes than any other Viking Line ship.